Renting out a room in your home

 • Your nephew or niece

-The Accommodation Recognition Payment is a tax-free payment of €800 per month for hosting refugees from Ukraine.
-This payment is not taken into account in the means test for any grants or payments from the Department of Social Protection or other public bodies.
+The ARP for hosting refugees from Ukraine is not taken into account in the means test for any grants or payments from the Department of Social Protection or other public bodies.
+Payments under the ARP are not included in the €269.23 weekly limit for social welfare payments.

 Rules if you rent a room to someone getting the Housing Assistance Payment